The Complete Setup Guide for the Sony a1

 Priority Set in AF-S & AF-C

-You have the ability to control the priority when it comes to the AF-S & AF-C focusing modes.
-By default, this setting is set to Balance Emphasis which is a mixture between focusing on AF (where the camera will not take a photo until it achieves focus) and Release (where the camera will capture an image even if it isn’t in focus yet).
-What you set these settings at should be determined by what kinds of subjects you are photographing.
-Wildlife photographers for example will want to experiment with Release, as it is not only the fastest setting here but the only setting that offers the full 30FPS that the Sony a1 is capable of shooting.
-Regardless, experiment with these options and see which ones provide you with the best results.
+You can control the a1’s priority regarding the AF-S & AF-C focusing modes.
+By default, this setting is set to Balance Emphasis, a mixture of focusing on AF (where the camera will not take a photo until it achieves focus) and Release (where the camera will capture an image even if it isn’t yet focused).
+What you set these settings at should be determined by what subjects you photograph.
+Wildlife photographers, for example, will want to experiment with Release, as it is the fastest setting here and the only setting that offers the full 30FPS that the Sony a1 can shoot.
+Regardless, you can experiment with these options and see which ones provide the best results.

 This setting can be found in the “Focus” menu tab under the “1: AF/MF” section under “Priority Set in AF-S” or “Priority Set in AF-C”.